VincentWei/MiniGUI/README.md

 ### Unit Tests

-Since MiniGUI 4.0.0, we orgnize the unit test code of MiniGUI APIs in the following repository:
+Since MiniGUI 4.0.0, we organize the unit test code of MiniGUI APIs in the following repository:

 https://github.com/VincentWei/mg-tests

-If you are intersted in hacking the MiniGUI code, please use this repository.
+If you are interested in hacking the MiniGUI code, please use this repository.

 ## NEW FEATURES IN VERSION 4.0.x